What is The Difference Between Cookies And Spyware?

-This subject has been the debate of many newsgroups and online forums.
-Cookies are simply text files stored on your hard drive and cannot themselves harm your computer in any way.
+Are cookies really spyware and are they dangerous?
+This subject has been the debate of many newsgroups and online forums with many referring to all cookies as spyware cookies.
+However, it's important to note that cookies live in benign text or database files stored on your hard drive and cannot themselves harm your computer in any way.
 Typically cookies are used to remember logins and keep track of user settings on web-sites.

+So back to the original question, are cookies spyware?
 We do not consider cookies to be threats of anywhere near the same level of severity as actual malware threats that can steal real personal information, serve ads, or render a computer unusable.

 « Back To All Frequently Asked Questions